martinrombach88/martinrombach88/README.md

 Javascript - React - Node.js - MySQL - HTML - CSS

-🏠 I live in Seoul, South Korea.
+🏠 I live in Jangi, South Korea.

 👀 I'm looking for jobs in Front End and Full Stack Development and opportunities to volunteer.